 Broadband push-to-talk (PTT) or BBPTT uses broadband, e.g., LTE and Wi-Fi, to deliver one-to-many communications

-Can provide quality of service (QoS) and priority of service, including preemption but may not translate across carriers
+Can provide quality of service (QoS), priority, and preemption (QPP) but may not translate across carriers

 May be carrier-based (integrated) or over the top.
 Carrier-based systems are not directly interoperable.